aprilha3097/The-Gluten-Free-Blog/README.md

     * Sourced fonts required for site
 6. [Visual Studio Code](https://code.visualstudio.com/)
     * The code editing sowftware that was used for the creation of this project

+## UX

+### User Stories:
+- As a user, I want to preview the available recipes and select the recipe that I want to view
+- As a new user, I want to register as a member to the community for full access
+- As a current user, I want to log into my personal account to use all features of the site
+- As a user, I want to view my portfolio of recipes that I have already added to the community
+- As a user, I want to like and add recipes that I would like to save into my personal Cookbook for future referance
+- As a user, I want to be able to leave comments on other recipes to speak with the other site users

+### Features:

 ## Deployment
 #### To deploy this site with Github Pages, follow these steps: